eic/epic-prod/docs/RECO/24.10.1/index.md

             5x41 , Sub-directory or File Count:2
                 hel_minus , Sub-directory or File Count:440
                 hel_plus , Sub-directory or File Count:440
-    SINGLE , Sub-directory or File Count:9
+    SINGLE , Sub-directory or File Count:10
-        e+ , Sub-directory or File Count:5
+        e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:80
                 45to135deg , Sub-directory or File Count:32
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:178
+                130to177deg , Sub-directory or File Count:206
                 3to50deg , Sub-directory or File Count:236
-                45to135deg , Sub-directory or File Count:240
+                45to135deg , Sub-directory or File Count:244
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:33
+                130to177deg , Sub-directory or File Count:34
                 3to50deg , Sub-directory or File Count:29
                 45to135deg , Sub-directory or File Count:38
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:19
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:21
                 45to135deg , Sub-directory or File Count:20
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:100
+                130to177deg , Sub-directory or File Count:220
-                3to50deg , Sub-directory or File Count:128
+                3to50deg , Sub-directory or File Count:316
-                45to135deg , Sub-directory or File Count:164
+                45to135deg , Sub-directory or File Count:165
+            2GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:45
+            500MeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:20
+            5GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:93
-        e- , Sub-directory or File Count:5
+        e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:24
                 3to50deg , Sub-directory or File Count:28
                 45to135deg , Sub-directory or File Count:31
-            10GeV , Sub-directory or File Count:3
+            10GeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:177
+                130to177deg , Sub-directory or File Count:193
-                3to50deg , Sub-directory or File Count:304
+                3to50deg , Sub-directory or File Count:305
-                45to135deg , Sub-directory or File Count:241
+                45to135deg , Sub-directory or File Count:246
+                etaScan , Sub-directory or File Count:490
             1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:32
-                3to50deg , Sub-directory or File Count:22
+                3to50deg , Sub-directory or File Count:26
                 45to135deg , Sub-directory or File Count:39
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:23
                 45to135deg , Sub-directory or File Count:21
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:207
+                130to177deg , Sub-directory or File Count:231
-                3to50deg , Sub-directory or File Count:118
+                3to50deg , Sub-directory or File Count:297
                 45to135deg , Sub-directory or File Count:163
+            2GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:47
+            500MeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:24
+            5GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:93
-        gamma , Sub-directory or File Count:5
+        gamma , Sub-directory or File Count:7
             100MeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:20
-                3to50deg , Sub-directory or File Count:26
+                3to50deg , Sub-directory or File Count:28
                 45to135deg , Sub-directory or File Count:29
-                etaScan , Sub-directory or File Count:75
+                etaScan , Sub-directory or File Count:98
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:155
+                130to177deg , Sub-directory or File Count:188
                 3to50deg , Sub-directory or File Count:170
-                45to135deg , Sub-directory or File Count:219
+                45to135deg , Sub-directory or File Count:243
-            1GeV , Sub-directory or File Count:3
+            1GeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:25
+                130to177deg , Sub-directory or File Count:30
                 3to50deg , Sub-directory or File Count:25
-                45to135deg , Sub-directory or File Count:28
+                45to135deg , Sub-directory or File Count:29
+                etaScan , Sub-directory or File Count:146
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:22
                 45to135deg , Sub-directory or File Count:20
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:85
+                130to177deg , Sub-directory or File Count:242
-                3to50deg , Sub-directory or File Count:250
+                3to50deg , Sub-directory or File Count:326
-                45to135deg , Sub-directory or File Count:144
+                45to135deg , Sub-directory or File Count:179
+            2GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:41
+            40GeV , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:106
         kaon+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:87
                 45to135deg , Sub-directory or File Count:25
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:99
                 3to50deg , Sub-directory or File Count:142
-                45to135deg , Sub-directory or File Count:92
+                45to135deg , Sub-directory or File Count:105
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:21
                 3to50deg , Sub-directory or File Count:24
                 45to135deg , Sub-directory or File Count:26
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:19
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:17
+                45to135deg , Sub-directory or File Count:20
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:176
-                3to50deg , Sub-directory or File Count:184
+                3to50deg , Sub-directory or File Count:186
-                45to135deg , Sub-directory or File Count:152
+                45to135deg , Sub-directory or File Count:202
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:33
                 3to50deg , Sub-directory or File Count:31
                 45to135deg , Sub-directory or File Count:33
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:16
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:8
                 45to135deg , Sub-directory or File Count:24
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
+                130to177deg , Sub-directory or File Count:59
-                45to135deg , Sub-directory or File Count:42
+                45to135deg , Sub-directory or File Count:55
         kaon- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:16
+                130to177deg , Sub-directory or File Count:23
                 3to50deg , Sub-directory or File Count:27
                 45to135deg , Sub-directory or File Count:30
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:114
-                3to50deg , Sub-directory or File Count:44
+                3to50deg , Sub-directory or File Count:71
-                45to135deg , Sub-directory or File Count:110
+                45to135deg , Sub-directory or File Count:130
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:11
+                130to177deg , Sub-directory or File Count:27
                 3to50deg , Sub-directory or File Count:27
-                45to135deg , Sub-directory or File Count:18
+                45to135deg , Sub-directory or File Count:22
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:19
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:18
+                45to135deg , Sub-directory or File Count:20
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:203
-                3to50deg , Sub-directory or File Count:179
+                3to50deg , Sub-directory or File Count:180
-                45to135deg , Sub-directory or File Count:181
+                45to135deg , Sub-directory or File Count:228
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:23
+                130to177deg , Sub-directory or File Count:40
                 3to50deg , Sub-directory or File Count:32
-                45to135deg , Sub-directory or File Count:31
+                45to135deg , Sub-directory or File Count:39
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:27
+                45to135deg , Sub-directory or File Count:30
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
+                130to177deg , Sub-directory or File Count:53
                 3to50deg , Sub-directory or File Count:59
+        mu- , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:1
+                etaScan , Sub-directory or File Count:107
         pi+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:19
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:69
                 45to135deg , Sub-directory or File Count:29
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:31
+                130to177deg , Sub-directory or File Count:108
-                3to50deg , Sub-directory or File Count:142
+                3to50deg , Sub-directory or File Count:146
-                45to135deg , Sub-directory or File Count:60
+                45to135deg , Sub-directory or File Count:107
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:15
+                130to177deg , Sub-directory or File Count:24
                 3to50deg , Sub-directory or File Count:25
                 45to135deg , Sub-directory or File Count:22
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:20
+                45to135deg , Sub-directory or File Count:21
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:191
-                3to50deg , Sub-directory or File Count:162
+                3to50deg , Sub-directory or File Count:165
-                45to135deg , Sub-directory or File Count:158
+                45to135deg , Sub-directory or File Count:218
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:31
+                130to177deg , Sub-directory or File Count:37
                 3to50deg , Sub-directory or File Count:33
-                45to135deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:38
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:17
+                130to177deg , Sub-directory or File Count:19
                 3to50deg , Sub-directory or File Count:20
                 45to135deg , Sub-directory or File Count:23
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:61
                 3to50deg , Sub-directory or File Count:20
-                45to135deg , Sub-directory or File Count:36
+                45to135deg , Sub-directory or File Count:39
         pi- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:23
+                130to177deg , Sub-directory or File Count:24
                 3to50deg , Sub-directory or File Count:28
                 45to135deg , Sub-directory or File Count:34
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:23
+                130to177deg , Sub-directory or File Count:108
                 3to50deg , Sub-directory or File Count:144
-                45to135deg , Sub-directory or File Count:101
+                45to135deg , Sub-directory or File Count:117
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:21
+                130to177deg , Sub-directory or File Count:27
                 3to50deg , Sub-directory or File Count:28
-                45to135deg , Sub-directory or File Count:23
+                45to135deg , Sub-directory or File Count:24
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:19
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:23
-                45to135deg , Sub-directory or File Count:20
+                45to135deg , Sub-directory or File Count:21
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:15
+                130to177deg , Sub-directory or File Count:188
                 3to50deg , Sub-directory or File Count:188
-                45to135deg , Sub-directory or File Count:201
+                45to135deg , Sub-directory or File Count:220
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:28
+                130to177deg , Sub-directory or File Count:37
                 3to50deg , Sub-directory or File Count:33
-                45to135deg , Sub-directory or File Count:30
+                45to135deg , Sub-directory or File Count:40
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:17
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:20
-                45to135deg , Sub-directory or File Count:17
+                45to135deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:25
+                130to177deg , Sub-directory or File Count:65
                 3to50deg , Sub-directory or File Count:36
                 45to135deg , Sub-directory or File Count:22
         pi0 , Sub-directory or File Count:5